avaje/avaje-http/README.md

 ## DI Usage
 The annotation processor will generate controller adapters that can register routes to Javalin/Helidon.
 The natural way to use the generated adapters is to get a DI library to find and wire them.
 This is what the below examples do and they use [Avaje-Inject](https://avaje.io/inject/) to do this.
 The AP will automatically detect the presence of avaje-inject and generate the class to use avaje-inject's `@Component` as the DI annotation.

 There isn't a hard requirement to use Avaje for dependency injection.
-In the absence of avaje-inject the generated class will default to use `@jakarta.inject.Singleton`.
+In the absence of avaje-inject the generated class will use `@jakarta.inject.Singleton` or `@javax.inject.Singleton` depending on what's on the classpath.
 Any DI library that can find and wire the generated @Singleton beans can be used.
 You can even use Dagger2 or Guice to wire the controllers if you so desire.

-To have the AP generate using `@javax.inject.Singleton`, use the compiler arg `-AuseJavax=true`
+To force the AP to generate with `@javax.inject.Singleton`(in the case where you have both jakarta and javax on the classpath), use the compiler arg `-AuseJavax=true`
 ```
 			<plugin>
 				<groupId>org.apache.maven.plugins</groupId>